daavsnts/fitness-tracker-svelte/README.md

    2. Added [Vitest](https://vitest.dev/config/)
    3. Added
       [Testing Library](https://testing-library.com/docs/svelte-testing-library/setup)
+   4. Installed package `@storybook/test-runner` for testing and installed its dependencies `sudo npx playwright install-deps`
 4. Added SCSS using [svelte-add](https://github.com/svelte-add/scss)
    1. Had to add a path aliasing configuration to stay consistent with all of the template